Holiday Marketing Campaigns for Retail - SMS Promotion Ideas

 This article discusses everything you need to know about text message marketing for retail stores leading up to, and during, the holidays.
 We’ll also look at supporting advertising campaign executions and strategies you can use to support your overall marketing efforts.
 Use this guide to maximize your holiday retail text messaging effectiveness and create a plan to deliver high-performing, results-driven messages to prospects and customers.

 Holiday Marketing Strategies for Retail

-If you're just planning, here are six easy (emphasis on easy) marketing ideas and successful advertising campaign examples to inspire and guide you!
+If you're just starting to plan, here are six easy (emphasis on easy) marketing ideas and successful advertising campaign examples to inspire and guide you!

 1. User-Generated Content (UGC) Campaigns

 A UGC campaign is any campaign that encourages a consumer to create and share photos, videos, or other advertising content.
 It can be as straightforward as setting up a customer feedback area on a product page or asking followers to tweet a specific hashtag along with a photo of themselves using your product.

 - Build brand reputation and create a sense of trust with your consumers during a busy shopping season

 - Build social credibility with potential followers